Thom52/Higher-or-Lower/README.md

 #### Content

+- The animation for the dice roll was taken from the [Animate.css](https://animate.style/) library.

 - The fonts for the heading and p elements were taken from [Google Fonts](https://fonts.google.com/)

 - The favicon was taken from [Flat Icon](https://www.flaticon.com/)